 Before operating the vehicle, please familiarize yourself with the vehicle, this Guide, and the vehicle owner’s manual.
 If you have any questions about how to operate the vehicle, please contact Member Support.

-Before operating the vehicle, check that the vehicle has sufficient fuel levels for your anticipated trip and that no warning or indicator lights appear on the vehicle’s dashboard.
-If you believe the vehicle has insufficient fuel to complete your trip, or if any of the warning or indicator lights appear in a vehicle, or if there are any other signs that operation of the vehicle may be unsafe, please contact Member Support to assist you.
+Before operating the vehicle, check that the vehicle has sufficient fuel or charge levels for your anticipated trip or for you to reach a charging station and that no warning or indicator lights appear on the vehicle’s dashboard.
+If you believe the vehicle has insufficient fuel or charge to complete your trip, or to reach a charging station, or if any of the warning or indicator lights appear in a vehicle, or if there are any other signs that operation of the vehicle may be unsafe, please contact Member Support to assist you.

 Only begin your trip once you have completed all the pre-trip check items outlined in this Section V(C) (Pre-Trip Check).

 Under your GIG Membership, you are the only person authorized to drive a vehicle reserved through your account.
 The GIG Car Share Third Party Liability Insurance will not protect any unauthorized drivers and will not protect you in connection with any loss caused by any unauthorized drivers.
 For more information about the Third Party Insurance, please check the Member Agreement (see Section XII (Insurance)) or contact Member Support.

 Making a stop

 You can make interim stops, called a stopover, during your trip at any time without ending your rental period and you may park in any legal parking space inside or outside the HomeZone.
 During a stopover, you are responsible for ensuring that the vehicle is locked and secured, and for all associated parking fees if you park outside the HomeZone.